Discography — Bibliography — Blog — Database

 Another record produced only as a distribution tool for radio spots was created by the U.S. softdrink company Dr. Pepper in 1977.
 For a series of radio and TV commercials they had several artists record a Dr. Pepper promotion song, all using the same lyrics but their own musical style.
 One of the artists envolved was Chuck Berry.
 His 60 second untitled commercial is a complete rocking song (actually 1:11 minutes long), studio-recorded with full band and the typical Berry intro.
 The album "Sights and Sounds of Dr. Pepper" (no label, no number) has a red-label and a blue-label side.
 The red-label side has the radio commercials by Chuck Berry, Lynn Anderson, The Mills Brothers, B. B. King, Hank Snow, Teresa Brewer, Dana Valery, and Gladys Knight & The Pips as well as six soundtracks to TV commercials.
-The blue-label side starts with a 1:38 minute interview with Berry followed by the same song as on the red-label side, though this time starting with a countdown.
+The blue-label side has the soundtracks of short films showing the creation of the spots.
+It starts with a 1:38 minute interview with Berry followed by the same song as on the red-label side, though this time starting with a countdown.
 During the interview Berry talks about who influenced him (Nat Cole, Glenn Miller), what contributed to his success as a super rock-star, and about the taste of Dr. Pepper.
-Both interview and song can also be found on Bear Family's 16-CD set Rock And Roll Music - Any Old Way You Choose It (Bear Family BCD 17273 PL , 2014).
+Both interview and song can also be found on Bear Family's 16-CD set Rock And Roll Music - Any Old Way You Choose It (Bear Family BCD 17273 PL, 2014).

 While promotional records were produced by the record companies or the advertising companies for radio broadcast, also radio stations or companies producing radio shows created their own records just for broadcast.